headshot of Tasmin Sarai for mobile

 • Qualifications

-I am a Trainee Solicitor currently in my first seat with the Commercial Property department.
+I am a Trainee Solicitor currently in my second seat with the Family department.

-During my time in the Commercial Property department, I have gained experience across a range of matters, including landlord and tenant transactions, refinancing matters and sales on both large scale and small scale transactions.
-I have drafted legal documents, liaised directly with clients and third parties, and assisted in all aspects of transactions from instruction through to completion.
+My first seat was in the Commercial Property department.
+I gained experience across a variety of matters, including landlord and tenant transactions, refinancing matters and sales on both large scale and small scale transactions.
+I assisted in drafting legal documents, liaising directly with clients and third parties, and helping progress transactions from instruction through to completion.

-Prior to commencing my training contract, I worked as a Paralegal in the Family department at our Harpenden office.
-In that role, I supported solicitors on a variety of matters, preparing and drafting documents and corresponding with clients.
+Prior to commencing my training contract, I worked as a Paralegal in the Family department in our Harpenden office.
+In this role, I supported solicitors on a variety of matters, assisted in preparing documents and corresponded with clients.

 I am approachable, helpful and proactive, and I bring these qualities to my work to ensure clients feel supported throughout their matter.